robertventures/robert-ventures-investordesk/docs/BACKEND-GUIDE.md

 ### Overview

+**⚠️ TERMINOLOGY NOTE:**
+In the UI, "Transactions" is the main tab that displays all financial activity, with two subtypes:
+- **Distributions** (UI label) = Monthly payouts sent to investor bank accounts (database type: `distribution`)
+- **Contributions** (UI label) = Compounded interest reinvested into principal (database type: `contribution`)

+In the database and API, these are stored as transaction `type` fields with values `distribution` and `contribution`.

 The platform maintains each investment's transaction ledger.
-Three transaction types are generated monthly:
+Transaction types are generated monthly:

 **1. For Monthly Payout Investments:**
 - **Distribution** (`distribution`) - Interest paid out to investor's bank account